camunda/camunda-docs/docs/apis-tools/java-client/index.md

 ### X.509 authorizers

 Several identity providers, such as Keycloak, support client X.509 authorizers as an alternative to client credentials flow.

-As a prerequisite, you need to have proper keystore and truststore configured, so that: (1) both Spring Zeebe application and identity provider share the same CA trust certificates; (2) both Spring Zeebe and identity provider own certificates signed by trusted CA; (3) your Spring Zeebe application own certificate has proper `Distinguished Name` (DN), e.g.
+As a prerequisite, ensure you have proper KeyStore and TrustStore configured, so that:

+- Both the Spring Zeebe application and identity provider share the same CA trust certificates.
+- Both the Spring Zeebe and identity provider own certificates signed by trusted CA.
+- Your Spring Zeebe application own certificate has proper `Distinguished Name` (DN), e.g.
-`CN=My Zeebe Client, OU=Camunda Users, O=Best Company, C=DE`; (4) your application DN registered in the identity provider client authorization details.
+  `CN=My Zeebe Client, OU=Camunda Users, O=Best Company, C=DE`.
+- Your application DN registered in the identity provider client authorization details.

 In that case, configuring `OAuthCredentialsProvider` might look like this